frypatch/The-Price-of-Remembering/book/CHAPTER_36.md

 The scratch of Chronicler’s quill went silent as a held breath.

-“You’ve stopped writing,” Kote said suddenly, his voice low and flat.
+“You’ve stopped writing,” Kote said, his voice low and flat.
 He kept his eyes on the mug, his hands still moving in their endless circles.
 “Why?”

 Chronicler shifted in his chair.
 The wood creaked a question.
 “I thought perhaps this part of your story might not be something you wanted written.”